Leader of the Liberal Party of Canada: Selection by caucus

-Leadership Convention
+Leadership convention

-The Liberal Party held nine conventions between 1919 and 2009.
-The evolution of applicable rules reflects the evolving expectation of the members and the public for internal democracy, representation, and also the party's growing emphasis of empowering certain groups.
+The Liberal Party held nine leadership conventions between 1919 and 2009.
+The evolution of applicable rules reflects the evolving expectation of the members and the public for internal democracy, representation, and also the party's evolving emphasis of representation of certain groups in its decision making structure.

-Equal weighting by electoral district - One notable constant feature for all nine convention was the equal representational weighting of all electoral districts.
-While the presence of ex-officio delegates and other delegate categories distorted the exact representation for each district slightly, equal weighting of all electoral districts remained the paramount requirement for delegate composition through all nine conventions.
+Equal weighting by electoral district – One notable constant feature for all nine convention was the equal representational weighting of all electoral districts.
+While the presence of ex-officio delegates and other delegate categories distorted the exact representation for each district slightly, equal weighting of all electoral districts remained the paramount requirement for delegate composition through all nine conventions, and remain the paramount feature for leadership elections to this day.

-Balloting at conventions - The Liberal Party held its first leadership convention on August 7, 1919.
+Balloting at conventions – The Liberal Party held its first leadership convention on August 7, 1919, the first national leadership convention in Canada for any party with parliamentary representation.
+(Note: It was however not the first leadership convention in Canada or for the party, as the party's Ontario association elected provincial party leader Hartley Dewart in June earlier that year.)
 Balloting continued until one candidate won a majority of votes, with no requirement for candidates to be eliminated.
 With only four candidate, the convention took five ballots to elect King over former finance minister William Stevens Fielding.
 Rules were added at the next convention in 1948 to eliminate the candidate with the fewest votes on a given ballot starting on the fifth ballot.
 It was unnecessary for that convention as Louis St. Laurent won the leadership on first ballot with close to 70% of the votes.
 In more recent convention, the elimination starts from first ballot, and candidates with less than 5% of the vote on the first ballot would also be eliminated.
 Since 1919, time has also been given between ballots for candidates to announce if they wish to withdraw and throw their support to another candidate.